JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_3/Arjan_7.md

 On hearing this the Brahman’s pride was thoroughly humbled, and he was obliged to admit that the Sikhs were better than his own co-religionists.
 His burning heart obtained comfort from the Guru’s instruction.
 He threw away his salagram, began to utter the true Name, was initiated into the Sikh religion, and thus obtained salvation.
 Several other learned pandits followed his example, and accepted the pure faith of Guru Nanak.

 Paira reached Ceylon with great difficulty, as was natural considering the restricted travelling expenses allowed him.
 The King of Ceylon received him with respect, treated him hospitably, and gave him the required volume, with a letter and many presents <span id="p55"><sup><small>[ p.
 55 ]</small></sup></span> for the Guru, and allowed him to depart on his return journey to Amritsar.
-The Pransangali was subsequently stolen by a pretended sadhu, or holy man.
+The Pransangali was subsequently stolen by a pretended sadhu, or holy man.[^15]

+## CHAPTER VII

+<small>(Note: There are two chapters title as VII in the original edition)</small>

 Guru Arjan now felt the necessity of laying down rules for the guidance of his followers in the performance of their daily religious duties and expiatory rites.
 This course would reduce his religion to consistency, and hinder divergent tenets and rituals.
 That consummation, however, could only be attained when the exact words of the Gurus were permanently recorded in one grand volume.
 The Guru was strengthened in this determination by information he continually received that Prithia was composing religious hymns of his own which he described as the compositions of Guru Nanak and his successors, and the ignorant populace had not sufficient intelligence to discriminate.
 Guru Amar Das, in the twentythird and twenty-fourth pauris of the Anand, had decided that only the real hymns of the Guru should be repeated and reverenced by Sikhs.
 Accordingly, such compositions should be collected and arranged for the guidance of the faithful.
 Nothing but evil could result from the hymns which Prithia endeavoured to impose upon the public.